Try our new waste collection postcode checker

 After a complaint is made, the hedge owner will be officially notified by the council.
 Following the decision, both the complainant and the hedge owner have a right to appeal to the planning inspectorate.

-Failure to comply with a notice to reduce/remove a hedge could result in a fine of up to £1,000 - we also have the power to carry out the necessary work and recover costs from the hedge owner.
+Failure to comply with a notice to reduce a hedge could result in a fine of up to £1,000 - we also have the power to carry out the necessary work and recover costs from the hedge owner.

 Please note that the height of hedges is not automatically limited and legislation only exists so that the local authority can act if a dispute cannot be settled amicably.

 The owner of each hedge is responsible for keeping the hedge clear of roads footpaths and pavements and street lights.
-The City Council has produced a leaflet explaining your responsibilities when trees, hedges and shrubs overhang on the highway which you can read here.
+The city council has produced a leaflet explaining your responsibilities when trees, hedges and shrubs overhang on the highway which you can read here.